winterland1989/stdio/README.md

 newtype Text = Text { toUTF8Bytes :: V.Bytes }
 ```

-`Text` is just a byte vector which must be UTF8-encoded, the only way to constructing such a value is to use:
+`Text` is just a byte vector which must be UTF8-encoded, the only way to constructing such a value is to use the following:

 ```haskell
 data UTF8DecodeResult